Teen Relationship Abuse

 For example, a teen may think their partner cares when they call, text, email, or check in all the time.
 But that kind of behavior is about controlling the relationship.

 Talk with your teen about what makes a healthy relationship.
 Explain that a caring partner wouldn't do something that causes fear, lowers self-esteem, or causes injury.
 Let teens know that they deserve respect in all of their relationships.
 Think about values and messages that you want to pass on.

 You might start by asking your teen:

-- Is your boyfriend or girlfriend easy to talk to when there are problems?
+- Is your partner easy to talk to when there are problems?

-- Does he or she give you space to spend time with other people?
+- Do they give you space to spend time with other people?

 Author: Healthwise Staff